Slavery and the Second Amendment: Slave Patrol Militias

 control throughout the South.

-James Madison apparently changed the wording of the Second Amendment to
+James Madison apparently revised the wording of the Second Amendment to

 appease slaveholders because eight states had ratified the proposed Constitution, but a